dalirkosimov2024/SACLA/README.md

 ## How to use watcher.py

-- watcher.py uses watchdog to monitor a directory, which I called "TESTFOLDER"
+- watcher.py uses watchdog to monitor a directory, which I called "PATH"
 - Any modifications that occur in this directory will be copied to "NEW_PATH" folder
 - "dev.log" logs all changes that occur